openpnp/openpnp/Setup-and-Calibration:-GcodeDriver.md

     * nozzle 1 exhaust solenoid: M802 on, M803 off
     * nozzle 2 vacuum solenoid: M804 on, M805 off
     * nozzle 2 exhaust solenoid M806 on, M807 off
+3. Make note of how many axes your machine has, and how many motors you have attached to each axis.
+For instance, the most basic machine has four axes: X, Y, Z, Rotation, and each one has it's own stepper motor.
+If you have multiple nozzles you will probably have additional Rotation axes and motors and depending on how your Z axis works you may have more than one Z axis controlled by one Z motor.

 ## Multiple Controllers

 The GcodeDriver supports controlling multiple controllers at once.
 This uses a concept called sub-drivers that will be explained below.
 For now, just remember that if you have multiple controllers you'll need to know which one controls each device too.

+## Axis Mapping (TODO)

 ## Configure Primary Controller